Donald Trump 2000 presidential campaign: Aftermath

 After much speculation, Trump officially decided to run for president as a Republican for the 2016 election, using the motto "Make America Great Again."
 In his announcement speech in June 2015, Trump took a tough stance against illegal immigration and promised to build a wall on the U.S.–Mexico border if elected president.
 After announcing, Trump became the front-runner for the nomination, taking the lead in nearly every national poll, ahead of his rivals for the Republican nomination including Jeb Bush, retired neurosurgeon Ben Carson, Senator Ted Cruz of Texas, and Senator Marco Rubio of Florida.
 Trump styled himself as the candidate of anti-establishment Republicans and received praise from former rival Pat Buchanan, who compared Trump's run to Buchanan's 1992 and 1996 campaigns.
 His attacks on the Republican establishment included a slight against the war hero status of John McCain, whom Trump complimented during his 2000 campaign.
 Republican voters favored the purported honesty of Trump's message and his abrasive approach, which eschewed political correctness.
 Roger Stone, who headed Trump's 2000 presidential committee, served as an adviser for the 2016 campaign until a much publicized split in August 2015.
 The campaign generated major media attention and attracted large crowds to campaign events.
 Trump won multiple Republican primaries, receiving more votes than any previous Republican candidate, and earned the party's presidential nomination at the 2016 Republican National Convention.
-In the general election, Trump defeated Democratic presidential nominee Hillary Clinton to be elected the 45th president of the U.S.
+In the general election, Trump defeated Democratic presidential nominee Hillary Clinton to be elected the 45th president of the U.S. He lost his re-election bid in 2020 to Democratic presidential nominee Joe Biden.
+Trump returned as the 47th president after defeating Democratic presidential nominee Kamala Harris in the 2024 presidential election.